tigerbeetledb/tigerbeetle/docs/internals/ARCHITECTURE.md

 Knowing the limits is useful, because it ensures that the system continues to function correctly even when overloaded.
 For example, TigerBeetle doesn't need to have _explicit_ code for handling backpressure --- if everything has a limit, there's nothing to grow without bound to begin with.
-Backpressure arises naturally as the property of the entire system from the pairwaise interactions between components which need to honor each-other limits.
+Backpressure arises naturally as the property of the entire system from the pairwise interactions between components which need to honor each-other limits.

 Here's another interesting consequence of static limits.
 One problem in highly concurrent